 Taurine — A Good Place to Start

-As a GABA booster, taurine is an excellent place to start.
+As a GABA booster, taurine is a good starting point.

-Taurine is an amino acid found in high concentrations in the brain where it acts much like a neurotransmitter by activating GABA receptors.
-(12)
+Taurine is an amino acid found in high concentrations in the brain where it acts much like a neurotransmitter by activating GABA receptors

-Additionally, taurine encourages the formation and release of GABA.
-(13)
+Additionally, taurine encourages the formation and release of GABA

 Magnesium — A Missing Mineral

-Magnesium is an essential dietary mineral that is so good for stress and anxiety that it’s been called the “original chill pill.”
+Magnesium is an essential dietary mineral that is excellent for stress and anxiety.

-Magnesium-depleted soils, stress, age, medications, and underlying health conditions all contribute to widespread magnesium deficiency.
-(15)
+Food grown in magnesium-depleted soils, stress, age, medications, and underlying health conditions all contribute to widespread magnesium deficiency.

-One way magnesium helps with stress relief is by binding to and stimulating GABA receptors in the brain.
-(16)
+One way magnesium helps relieve stress is by binding to and stimulating GABA receptors in the brain.

 If you feel “tired but wired,” have chronic insomnia, or often have nocturnal leg cramps, magnesium supplementation may be the answer.

-L-theanine is a uniquely relaxing amino acid found in black and green teas.
-(17)
+L-theanine is a uniquely relaxing amino acid found in black, white, green, and oolong teas.

-It increases the level of GABA and also that of two other major neurotransmitters, serotonin and dopamine.
-(18)
+It increases the level of GABA, and also serotonin and dopamine, two other important mood-altering neurotransmitters.

-One of the more fascinating attributes of l-theanine is that it alters your brainwave state.
+One of the interesting attributes of l-theanine is that it alters brainwave states similarly to meditation.

 The alpha brainwave state is associated with relaxation and the beta state with stress and anxiety.

-GABA increases alpha waves and decreases beta waves — and so does l-theanine.
-(20, 21, 22)
+GABA increases alpha waves and decreases beta waves — and so does l-theanine

 To increase your intake of l-theanine, you can take theanine supplements or drink tea.

-Three small cups of green tea per day will not only produce a relaxing effect, but also provide many additional health benefits.
-(23)
+Three cups of green tea per day will not only produce a relaxing effect but may also provide many additional health benefits.

 Kava — An Ancient Stress Reliever

-Kava (Piper methysticum), also called kava kava, was originally used in a ceremonial, relaxing tea by people in the South Pacific.
+Kava (Piper methysticum), also called kava kava, was originally used as a ceremonial, relaxing tea by people in the South Pacific.

 But it is now also a well-documented herbal remedy for serious stress relief.

-Kava works in part by increasing GABA levels.
-(24)
+Kava works, in part, by increasing GABA levels

-It also shows promise for treating ADHD by providing cognitive enhancement and relaxing effects.
-(26)
+It also shows promise for treating ADHD by providing cognitive enhancement and relaxation effects.

-You can take kava as a supplement, or consume it the traditional way — as a tea.
+You can take kava as a supplement or consume it the traditional way as tea.

 Psychobiotics — Probiotics for the Brain